top of page

 1993

-ESTABLISH RESEARCH CENTER
+HELPED ESTABLISH A RESEARCH CENTRE

 Helped establish the SCL Child Development Research Centre in Shanghai, China.